sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 ## Apply siloed provisioning packages

- This section covers how to use DISM to apply siloed provisioning packages.
+ This section covers how to use DISM from WinPE to apply siloed provisioning packages.

  DISM supports applying siloed provisioning packages to a Windows image through a new DISM provider, which is only available through the Windows ADK.
 You can get this version of DISM by using CopyDandI.cmd.